-An organisation's Code of Conduct should be updated and reviewed regularly and after critical incidents.
-The date of the last review of the Code should be noted in the document.
+An organisation's Child Safe Code of Conduct should be reviewed regularly and after critical incidents, and updated.
+The date of the last review should be noted in the document.

-Codes of Conduct should also state which person in the organisation, or position, is responsible for ensuring the review takes place.
+It should also state which person in the organisation, or position, is responsible for ensuring the review takes place.

-Consideration should be given to engaging children and young people in creation and review processes.
-This helps empower them, but also gives you insight from their perspective into what makes them feel safe.
+Consideration should be given to engaging children and young people in the creation and review processes.
+It can empower them, and also gives you insight into what makes them feel safe, from their perspective.

-How frequently is our Code of Conduct reviewed?
+How frequently is our Child Safe Code of Conduct reviewed?